-How to Spend 2 Days in Sequoia National Park
+How to Spend 2 Days in Sequoia National Park, California

 Got a couple of days off?
-Head to Sequoia National Park where you can fill these 2 days with scenic views, hikes, and wildlife watching.
+Head to Sequoia National Park, California, where you can fill two days with scenic views, hikes, and wildlife watching.

 Where to Stay in Sequoia and Kings Canyon - Roads and Destinations

-How to spend 2 days in Sequoia National Park
+How to spend 2 days in Sequoia National Park: Guide and itinerary

 2 Days in Sequoia National Park Itinerary